run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### NVIDIA

-Run:ai requires __NVIDIA GPU Operator__ version 1.9 or 22.9 and above.
-The interim versions (1.10 and 1.11) have a documented [NVIDIA issue](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.
+Run:ai has been certified on __NVIDIA GPU Operator__  22.9 to 23.3.
+Older versions (1.10 and 1.11) have a documented [NVIDIA issue](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.
 Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the NVIDIA GPU Operator, or see the distribution-specific instructions below:

 === "EKS"
     * When setting up EKS, do not install the NVIDIA device plug-in  (as we want the NVIDIA GPU Operator to install it instead).
 When using the [eksctl](https://eksctl.io/){target=_blank} tool to create an AWS EKS cluster, use the flag `--install-nvidia-plugin=false` to disable this install.